How does a risky occupation affect your income protection and life cover?

 - How much experience you have in your position.
 You may find that someone with 10 years of experience pays cheaper life insurance premiums than someone who is only in their first year in the same occupation.

-If you’re a high-risk individual and you’re looking for life insurance, the good news is that it’s still possible to find an insurer that can offer you the cover you need.
-However, keep the following points in mind to ensure that you find a policy that matches all your cover requirements:
+If you’re a high-risk individual and you’re looking for life insurance or income protection to protection in case you can no longer work, the good news is that it’s still possible to find an insurer.
+Keep the following points in mind to ensure that you find a policy that matches all your cover requirements:

 - Don’t be discouraged.
 Don’t let your classification as a high-risk individual put you off obtaining cover.
 Life insurance offers crucial financial protection for you and your loved ones, so it’s worth searching around for affordable cover.